mfrailis/DAS/INSTALL.md

     make examples

 If doxygen is installed in the system, an additional target for make is created in order to generate the code documentation

     make doc

-Currently, it creates only the html documentation in the directory doc/html.
-There is only a main page containing an high level view of the DAS library, while the public classes and methods are not yet documented inline.

-### DDL file ###
-In the source folder 'ddl' you find a first example of DDL file, 'ddl_level1_types.xml', providing some data type definitions, modeling the DPS measure relational model and some additional types representing housekeeping data and raw image frames.